Dangerous Goods Shipping

 When setting up products that require DG declarations:

-- Navigate to Settings → Products or edit via the RMA
+- Navigate to Settings → Product Catalog or edit via the RMA

 - Find or add the product